Geoffrey Fisher: Bishop of Chester

 Temple had watched his successor's progress at Repton, and once again intervened to further Fisher's career.
 Temple, by now Archbishop of York, commended Fisher to Cosmo Lang, the Archbishop of Canterbury.
 Lang was impressed enough to put Fisher's name on the short list (of two candidates) when the see of Chester became vacant on the retirement of Luke Paget.
 At the time, bishops were appointed by the Crown on the advice of the Prime Minister.
-Ramsay MacDonald recommended Fisher to King George V; the appointment was approved, and on 21 September 1932 Temple consecrated Fisher bishop in York Minster, and the following week Fisher was enthroned as Bishop of Chester at Chester Cathedral.
+Ramsay MacDonald recommended Fisher to George V; the appointment was approved, and on 21 September 1932 Temple consecrated Fisher bishop in York Minster, and the following week Fisher was enthroned as Bishop of Chester at Chester Cathedral.

 It was unusual for a bishop to be appointed without having any experience as a parish priest, and Fisher had to overcome reservations about him on that score from some of the clergy in his diocese.
 Webster writes that Fisher and his wife proved to be exceptionally hard-working, but the lack of previous pastoral experience showed:

 Fisher became an advocate for rationalisation in many aspects of church life.
 He pointed out the discrepancies in the remuneration of the clergy, with some of them extremely poorly paid; he drew attention to the lack of a consistent appointment system; he intervened to save the Church Training College in Chester from threatened closure; strengthened the financial administration of the diocese; and campaigned for financial support of church schools, overseas missions and the widows of clergy.
 He was at the forefront of the Industrial Christian Fellowship Mission, and his commitment often took him to the slums of Birkenhead.
 In Webster's summary, "He was a confident bishop, never doubting the natural and pastoral role of the established church or experiencing the post-1900 questionings in philosophy and theology.
 He had no hesitations over his own faith".